symfony/symfony-docs/mailer.rst

 Using a 3rd Party Transport
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of using your own SMTP server, you can send emails via a 3rd party
+Instead of using your own SMTP server or sendmail binary, you can send emails via a 3rd party
 provider.
 Mailer supports several - install whichever you want:

 ==================  =============================================